OkelloAndrewPeters/rigidityiq-gemma4/README.md

 Because the tools to apply it never reach them.

 RigidityIQ is my answer to that gap — built not for the lab, but for the last mile.
+It assesses rigidity, one of the three cardinal motor symptoms of Parkinson's disease.
+Rigidity is an abnormal increase in muscle tone that stiffens the limbs, shortens the stride, and kills the natural arm swing that most of us never think about.
+A community health worker (CHW) can observe it.
+Until now, they had no clinical tool to grade it.

+RigidityIQ is a support tool.

 ---